 A declined proposal may be resubmitted, but only after it has undergone substantial revision.
-Resubmittals that have not clearly taken into account the major comments or concerns resulting from the prior NSF review may be returned without review.
+A resubmittal proposal that has not clearly taken into account the major comments or concerns resulting from the prior NSF review may be returned without review.
 The Foundation will treat the revised proposal as a new proposal, subject to the standard review procedures.

 38Unless a deviation has been authorized in advance of the paper submission.
-See Chapter II, Section A, Conformance with Instructions for Proposal Preparation, for further information.
+See Chapter II, Section A, for further information.